Support MCH Initiatives

 Dear Alumni and Friends:

-Just a few highlights for 2013:
+Just a few highlights so far for 2014:

-The Department of Maternal and Child Health may be the smallest in the UNC Gillings School of Global Public Health, but our alumni and friends have the biggest hearts!
+The Department of Maternal and Child Health may be the smallest department in the UNC Gillings School of Global Public Health, but our alumni and friends have the biggest hearts!
 Your gift to our Annual Fund will help us with three development priorities:

-- Travel support, particularly for students who cannot afford expenses related to practica and attendance at professional meetings; and
+• Travel support, particularly for students who cannot afford expenses related to practica and attendance at professional meetings; and

-- Discretionary funds to respond to strategic opportunities.
+• Discretionary funds to respond to strategic opportunities.

-Kenan Distinguished Professor and Chair
+Professor and Interim Chair